 The Bottom-line: This could be a match-made in Heaven, Palo Alto, Gurgaon or Hell…

 It’s fun to speculate, and this one is especially interesting.
 When we looked at IBM+TCS, there were clear service line synergies, but the cultural gap between those firms is huge – and the sheer sizes involved make this too unappealing for so many stakeholders.
 However, in this case, Infy (we think) has just about enough cash if it really wanted to take a serious look at G, and there is clearly a closer set of synergies in terms of cultures and less overlap.
 These are also two ambitious firms who are clearly not ready to rest on their laurels and want to break new ground if they can.
 They are also led by two popular and visionary guys who are in tune with their people and the market.
 However, at the end of the day the bankers do the real talking and these may just be too many complexities to make something of these sheer scale and size pay off.

-Posted in : Business Process Outsourcing (BPO), crazymergerideas, Design Thinking, Digital Transformation, fa-bpo, HfSResearch.com Homepage, IT Outsourcing / IT Services, kpo-analytics, Mobility, Outsourcing Heros, procurement-engineering-supply-chain-outsourcing, Robotic Process Automation, SaaS, PaaS, IaaS and BPaaS, smac-and-big-data, Social Networking, The As-a-Service Economy
+Posted in : Business Process Outsourcing (BPO), crazymergerideas, Design Thinking, Digital Transformation, Finance and Accounting, HfSResearch.com Homepage, IT Outsourcing / IT Services, kpo-analytics, Mobility, Outsourcing Heros, Procurement and Supply Chain, Robotic Process Automation, SaaS, PaaS, IaaS and BPaaS, smac-and-big-data, Social Networking, The As-a-Service Economy